-CSF coccidioides complement fixation is a test that checks for infection due to the fungus coccidioides in the cerebrospinal (CSF) fluid.
-This is the fluid surrounding the brain and spine.
+CSF coccidioides complement fixation is a test that checks for infection due to the fungus Coccidioides in the cerebrospinal (CSF) fluid.
+This is the fluid surrounding the brain and spinal cord.
 The name of this infection is coccidioidomycosis, or

 Coccidioides antibody test - spinal fluid